Allocate your Estate and choose what happens if someone can't take their share

 Typically:

-Families click "Split equally" first, then fine-tune a few percentages and conditions.
+Families click "Divide Shares Equally" first, then fine-tune a few percentages and If unable to take options.

 Recommendation:

-Double-check totals hit 100% and conditions reflect your real intent for each recipient.
+Double-check totals hit 100% and If unable to take options reflect your real intent for each recipient.

 Quick Questions